 See more: Best Men’s Sandals

+Name one thing that feels better than soaking your nasty, sweaty feet in cool, soothing tea tree–infused water.
 This foot soak can help with odor, sure, but it also softens calluses and revives tired feet with its blend of eucalyptus, peppermint, camphor, rosemary and lavender.

+Each box of Kleinert’s Dry Feet Antiperspirant Wipes carries an eight-week supply of sealed foot wipes that offer soothing aloe and vitamin E treatment via the large pads.
 Drs.
-Goldenberg confirm that “this product contains 15% aluminum chloride, which is a known, effective antiperspirant.”
+Goldenberg confirm that the product contains 15 percent aluminum chloride, ‘which is a known, effective antiperspirant.’
 They do caution, however, that the aloe and vitamin E may moisten the skin instead of making it dry, so avoid overuse.

+This antiperspirant foot lotion was specifically designed to stop sweaty, smelly feet and help you deal with excessive foot sweat.
 Just use a pea-sized amount of Carpe lotion daily to cut down on foot sweat.
 It's non-greasy, non-irritating, and it dries fast.

-“Charcoal does absorb sweat and moisture,” say Drs.
+These genius inserts help prevent the growth of bacteria by absorbing sweat and shutting down odors from damp, smelly feet.
+‘Charcoal does absorb sweat and moisture,’ say Drs.
 Goldenberg.
-“But, again, these inserts would not decrease the amount of sweat produced over time.”
+‘But, again, these inserts would not decrease the amount of sweat produced over time.’
 Luckily, Emerge Therapeutics Charcoal Shoe Inserts are a relatively cheap and quick fix that you can use on the go.

-“This product contains 22.5% aluminum cholride, which is a known and effective antiperspirant.
-One stick of Neat Feet should be enough to last you at least a month, and both doctors “would expect the regular use of this product to decrease sweat production and keep the skin dry.”
+Yes, folks, this roll-on antiperspirant for your feet stops sweat and foot stench.
+It contains 22.5 percent aluminum cholride, which is a known and effective antiperspirant.
+One stick of Neat Feet should be enough to last you at least a month, and Drs.
+Goldenberg say they ‘would expect the regular use of this product to decrease sweat production and keep the skin dry.’

+If you don't want to use a roll-on, try this spray, which deodorizes and keeps feet and shoes fresh.
 This spray, which has no harsh chemicals, is made from the essential oils of cedarwood, rosemary, and tea tree to keep your dogs fresh and smelling sweet(ish).

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.